Skip to main content

 Movement as a Metabolic Signal

 Physical activity is a potent way to speak directly to your hormonal systems.
-Regular exercise, incorporating both and aerobic activity, helps maintain muscle mass, which is a key metabolic organ.
+Regular exercise, incorporating both resistance training and aerobic activity, helps maintain muscle mass, which is a key metabolic organ.
 It also improves the body’s sensitivity to insulin, a master hormone that governs energy storage.

 Each session of exercise sends a powerful signal to your cells to listen more attentively to the hormonal messages being sent, effectively turning up the volume on receiving dials that might otherwise be fading.